Hands-on Bayesian Neural Networks -- a Tutorial for Deep Learning Users: Bayesian Inference algorithms

 \section{Bayesian Inference algorithms}

-A priori, one does not have to undergo a learning phase when using a BNN, just sample the posterior and do model averaging (see Equations (\ref{eq:deeplearningbayesianposterior}) and (\ref{eq:deeplearningmodelaveraging})).
-But sampling the posterior is not easy in the general case.
-If the conditional probability of the data $P(D|H)$ and the probability of the model $P(H)$ are given by our prior and our model, the integral for the evidence term $\int_{H} P(D|H')P(H')dH'$ might be excessively difficult to compute.
-For non-trivial models, and even if the evidence has been computed, it is really hard to sample the posterior directly due to the high dimensionality of the sampling space and the non-trivial transformation from the samples of a uniform random variable.
-Instead of using traditional methods to sample the posterior, such as inversion sampling or rejection sampling, dedicated algorithms are used.
-The most popular ones are Markov Chain Monte Carlo methods, a family of algorithms to exactly sample the posterior, or variational inference, a method for learning an approximation of the posterior (Fig.~\ref{fig:workflow}).
+A priori, a BNN does not require a learning phase as one just needs to sample the posterior and do model averaging; see Algorithm~\ref{alg:BNN_inf}.
+However, sampling the posterior is not easy in the general case.
+While the conditional probability $P(D|H)$ of the data and the probability $P(H)$ of the model are given by the stochastic model, the integral for the evidence term $\int_{H} P(D|H')P(H')dH'$ might be excessively difficult to compute.
+For nontrivial models, even if the evidence has been computed, directly sampling the posterior is prohibitively difficult due to the high dimensionality of the sampling space.
+Instead of using traditional methods, \eg inversion sampling or rejection sampling to sample the posterior, dedicated algorithms are used.
+The most popular ones are Markov chain Monte Carlo (MCMC) methods \cite{10.1093/biomet/57.1.97}, a family of algorithms that exactly sample the posterior, or variational inference~\cite{BleiStat2018}, a method for learning an approximation of the posterior; see Figure~\ref{fig:workflow}.

 This section reviews these methods.
+First, in subsection \ref{sec:MCMC} and \ref{sec:vi}, we introduce MCMC and variational inference as they are used in traditional Bayesian statistics.
+Then, in subsection \ref{sec::approx}, we review different simplifications or approximations that have been proposed for deep learning.
+We also provide a practical example in the Supplementary Material (Practical example III), which compares different learning strategies.